Export, Innovate, Invest - The Canadian Trade Commissioner Service

 Industrial products and commercial goods:

-With the exception of pharmaceutical products (including cosmetics, skin care products and drugs), most products do not require specific import licences.
-The Ministry of Health issues import licences for pharmaceutical products, which are valid for a period of five year s.
+With the exception of pharmaceutical and personal care products (including cosmetics, skin care products, and drugs), most products do not require specific import licences.
+The Ministry of Health issues import licences (Sanitary Registry) for pharmaceutical products, which are valid for a period of five years.

-Chemicals and fertilizers: All agricultural chemicals imported into the Dominican Republic require import permits, which can be obtained from the Ministry of Agriculture.
+Chemicals and fertilizers: All chemicals and/or organic fertilizers for agricultural use imported into the Dominican Republic require import permits, which can be obtained from the Ministry of Agriculture.

 Agricultural commodities: There are currently eight items that are protected from imports under the "Technical Rectification" clause approved by the WTO (rice, beans, garlic, powder milk, sugar, onions, corn, and unprocessed chicken).
 Import of these products are subject to tariff rate quotas, and require previous permits from the Government to enter the country.
 "No objection" and other type of permits are often required to import agricultural commodities into the Dominican Republic.
 In addition, phytosanitary certificates issued by recognized authorities in the country of origin must accompany live plants and agricultural material used in planting.
 Imports of animals normally require certificates of origin and other veterinarian documentation to assure disease-free status.
 Testing is done at the port of entry to reconfirm pest-free status.
 Imports of food and agricultural products are normally facilitated through local distributors.